workshopper/learnyounode/README.md

-# Learn You Node For Much Win!
+# Learn You The Node.js For Much Win!

 **An intro to Node.js via a set of self-guided workshops.**